-Lexico.com defines "improvement" as -43
+Cambridge English Dictionary defines "improvement" as -49

-"a thing that makes something better or is better than something else".
+"the process of making something better or of getting better".

 The distinction between a "repair" and an "improvement" is not always clear.
 The South African courts have developed a number of tests for distinguishing between repairs and improvements which are considered in Interpretation Note 74 "Deduction and Recoupment of Expenditure Incurred on Repairs" but ultimately the facts and circumstances of each case must be taken into account when making the distinction.